jazware/jazco-dev/_posts/2025-09-26-interning.md

 }
 ```

-This function gets called from a `fdb.Transaction` which will get assigned a Transaction ID, then stage its changes, then try to commit.
+This function gets called from a `fdb.Transaction` which gets assigned a Transaction ID, then stages its changes, then tries to commit them.

 In FoundationDB, if your transaction is reading or modifying data written to by a different Transaction that finishes while you're in-progress, your Transaction is thrown out and must be retried.

-For our UID assignment usecase, this is pretty problematic.
+For our UID assignment use-case, this is pretty problematic.
 We want to assign hundreds of thousands of new UIDs per second but if they're all modifying the same key, concurrent transactions will constantly run into contention on the same data and will be forced to retry over and over again.
 This problem gets worse the more concurrent transactions you have trying to read from or write to the same key.

 Even if we stick to sequential access, if it takes ~5-10ms to assign a UID, we can only assign ~100-200 UIDs per second, nowhere near the throughput we need to support.